-English Taster Day on John Milton
+English / Theology Taster Day on John Milton

-Apply for a place on the English Taster Day
+- Apply for the English/Theology Taster Day

 Theme and content

 Our annual English and Theology Taster Series is themed around the life and works of John Milton, with lectures and workshops given by academics in English and Theology, a look at some of the first editions of Milton's work in the Old Library, chance to chat with current students studying English / Theology, and a guided tour of the College.
 Applications to Cambridge are also discussed and there are plenty of opportunities to ask questions.

 If you are interested in applying for the event in the future, you might like to look at Darkness Visible (a resource for studying Milton's Paradise Lost, made by Christ's students) as well as the English subject page or Theology subject page.

 This Taster Series is aimed at academically able students in the UK who meet all of the criteria below:

 - you are in Year 12 (or equivalent)